Marc-Pigeonly/Shapes/README.md

 - isosceles triangle - two sides have the same length.

 - scalene triangle - no sides have the same length.
+#### Question Seven:
+Create a decorator function for testing if the value passed in the url is a numeric value and if it is not return an error message with a 401 status code.